isamplesorg/isamplesorg.github.io/README.md

 scripts/generate_vocab_docs.sh
 ```

-The output is placed under `models/generated/vocabularies`
+The generated docs are placed under `models/generated/vocabularies`

 After editing, push the sources to GitHub.
 The rendered pages are generated using the `Render using Quarto and push to GH-pages` GitHub action that is currently manually triggered.